AliSoftware/Reusable/README.md

 # Introduction

 This library aims to make it super-easy to create, dequeue and instantiate Reusable views anywhere this pattern is used: From the obvious `UITableViewCell` and `UICollectionViewCell` to custom `UIViews`, even supporting `UIViewControllers` from Storyboards.
-All of that symply by **marking your classes as conforming to a protocols, without having to add any code**, and **creating a type-safe API with no more String-based API**.
+All of that simply by **marking your classes as conforming to a protocol, without having to add any code**, and **creating a type-safe API with no more String-based API**.

 ```swift
 // Example of what Reusable allows you to do